 Artifacts found at the Meadowcroft Rockshelter, a massive rock overhang in Washington County (used by some of the area’s earliest inhabitants for shelter) provides clues as to what life was like here 16,000 years ago.
 Meadowcroft is situated on a tributary of the Ohio River and is the oldest known site of human habitation in North America.
 It was discovered in 1955, but it wasn’t until 1973 that professional excavation began.

 The Adena culture followed.
 These ancient ancestors also made their homes near the rivers.
-The Adena built huge mounds, which were burial sites, near what is presently McKees Rocks, five miles from the head of the Ohio River.
+The Adena built huge burial mounds near what is presently McKees Rocks, five miles from the head of the Ohio River.
 Growing out of the Adena was the Hopewell culture, an ancient Indian civilization.
 The Hopewell people lived in villages scattered around the Ohio River.

 George Washington and the French